Help your fur family thrive - buy our books

 • In some cases, corticosteroids may be necessary for the itching and inflammation.

 • Immunotherapy, based on the results of allergy testing, may be needed.
 This therapy can be given orally or as a shot.
-There is an 85 to 90% rate of success in improving allergy symptoms.
-Typically it will take 3 to 6 months to start seeing some benefits and 12 to 24 months before full benefits are noted.
-The optimal duration of therapy is still being determined and is unique to each pet.
+There is an 80% rate of success in improving allergy symptoms and reducing the need for other allergy control medications.

 • For some cats, antihistamines have been shown to be beneficial.
 For appropriate dosing for a cat of antihistamines, like Benadryl®, check out our diphenhydramine calculator.

-• Supplements, such as fish oil, can be beneficial, but will likely not cure the condition.
+• Supplements, such as fish oil, can be beneficial but will likely not cure the condition.
 However, it can help lessen inflammation in the skin and decrease itching.

 Omega 3,6,9 Supplement for Cats and Dogs